PurdueCAM2Project/universityentrepreneurs/source/preface.rst

 For a short moment, can you completely forget the word entrepreneurship and answer the following questions?

-* Should a university encourage students to discover the needs of other people and create solutions to meet the needs?
+* Should a university encourage the discovery of people's needs and create solutions?

-* Should a university encourage students to explore different career opportunities?
+* Should a university encourage the exploration of different career opportunities?

-* Should a university encourage students to learn how to communicate?
+* Should a university encourage better communication among diverse people?

-* Should a university encourage students to learn how to work in teams?
+* Should a university encourage teamwork?

 These are the reasons why universities have entrepreneurship programs.
 These are the reasons we write this book: **help readers understand